 A] What Is a Pneumatic Conveying System?

-In simple words, Pneumatic conveying refers to a type of system that uses pressure differential and gas flow (usually air) to transfer dry bulk materials (powders & granules) from one process area to another.
-Moving bulk goods via air through enclosed conveying pipelines is the primary principle of pneumatic conveying.
-Here, the air movement is usually generated by a compressor, fan or root blower.
+Pneumatic conveying systems are a type of powering system that uses compressed gases (usually air) to transfer dry bulk materials (powders & granules) from one process area to another.
+Moving bulk goods from point “A” to point “B” through enclosed conveying pipelines is the primary principle of pneumatic conveying.
+Here, the force is usually generated by an air compressor, which is a part of the pneumatic conveying system.

 To convey bulk material through the conveying line, the flowing conveying air transmits a propulsion force.
 This requires a pressure difference between the start and end of the pipeline and to overcome this difference, compressors or conveying blowers are typically used.
+Macawber Engineering provides a wide range of pneumatic conveying systems that are ideal for a wide range of industries.
 It also controls the positive/negative pressure as well as the airflow inside the conveying line, which allows the system to move the materials easily with very little loss or damage.

 Learn How Pneumatic Conveying Can Transform Your Industry!